 Award Recognizes Emerging Community Leaders Working to Make a Difference in the Bay Area

-The winner was announced at The Bay Citizen's Citizen Celebration benefit on May 18, 2011 at Terra Gallery in San Francisco.
-At the benefit, The Bay Citizen also announced the recipient of its Citizen of the Year award, notable Bay Area philanthropist William J. Patterson (in memoriam).
+The Citizen of Tomorrow Award winner will be chosen by public vote.
+The winner will be announced at The Bay Citizen's Citizen Celebration benefit on May 18, 2011 at Terra Gallery in San Francisco.
+At the benefit, where SPO Partners is a Presenting Sponsor, The Bay Citizen will also announce the recipient of its Citizen of the Year award, notable Bay Area philanthropist William J. Patterson (in memoriam).